 Photography has always been important to us.
-Since we rarely sell a bicycle that isn’t unique in it’s own way, shooting these bikes is a way for us to remember what’s passed through the doors, and an archive of inspiration for what lies ahead.
+Since we rarely sell a bicycle that isn’t unique in it’s own way, shooting these bikes is a way for us to remember what has passed through our hands and the doors.
+Also those images serve as an archive of inspiration for what lies ahead.
 Almost every bike makes me sit back and just think, ‘holy shit’.
-Thank you, Dear customer, for creating such a beautiful machine, and our photographer Andreas Sütterlin for the great photographies you are doing for us.
+Thank you, dear customer, for your trust in us and for cocreating such a beautiful machine.
+And thanks to our photographer Andreas Sütterlin for these great photographies of them.

 This bike goes to a Belgian customer who was looking for a lightweight, low-maintenance bike that would get him to his destination as quickly and comfortably as possible.
 Due to back pain, a relatively upright sitting position was chosen.
 Accordingly, the lower-grip position on the handlebar is unnecessary for the customer, so we installed a lighter Bullhorn handlebar instead.
 The frame geometry was designed based on Retül specifications.
 The frame also holds a Gates belt in combination with the Rohloff Speedhub and the new Cinq brake levers.
 Other high-quality premium attachment parts reduce weight.
 A Schmidt hub dynamo and front/rear light.
 Fast and light Conti tires with low rolling resistance but still high flat tire protection.
 This frame was built with our "Classic" tube set, which has tubes with a thinner diameter than a standard frame.
 Based on this frame, we have now constructed the s Rohloff Randonneur & Gravel standard frame.
 The geometry is based on the s Gravel, but "Gates Ready" with an EBB, an eccentric bottom bracket.

-Last year we were able to bring a bike for a long-term test of the "Mybike" magazine.
-The test will run for a period of 6 months.
+Last year we were able to deliver a bike to the editorial team of the magazine "Mybike" for a long-term test.
+The test will last for 6 months.
 We are very curious.
-Here are a few pictures that we received from the editors.
+Here are a few pictures which we received from the editorial team.
 We call the bike the "s Pinion Gravel Allroad Bike" because it is so versatile.
-On one hand, it can be built as a gravel bike, as a racing bike or as a randonneur.
+It can be set up as a gravel bike, a thoroughbred racing bike or as a randonneur.

-We had to wait a long time for the Cinq Shift: R for Pinion, but now the Pinion Gravelbike rolls on narrow or wide tires, just as you like it.
-We call it the Pinion Gravel Allroad.
-There is more information here.
+We had to wait a long time for the Cinq Shift: R for Pinion, but now the Pinion gravel bike rolls on narrow or wide tires, depending on your taste.
+And as it should be for a gravel road bike, it can be conveniently shifted using the brake / shift lever combination.
+We call it the s Pinion Gravel Allroad Titanium bike.

 This beauty was built and delivered some month ago.
 It’s Doug's second Pinion bike from HILITE.
 Doug was waiting till there was a perfect solution shifting the Pinion gearbox with dropbar shifter.
 As soon as the Cinq Pinion Shift:R were available, he ordered the bike.
 His goal was to get a fast belt geared Pinion drop-bar bike made to measure based on his Retül bike fitting.
 Building bikes for our oversea customers, without visiting our shop in Basel, is very good and till today without flaws.
 Thanks again for this nice bike and enjoy the ride.